 Were the returns to western migration lower for French Canadians?
-As we explain below, francophones typically had less education than anglophones.
-While we often think of formal education as largely irrelevant for people on the frontier, those without basic literacy probably had poorer information about swiftly changing job opportunities.
-As we show below, white collar workers were well-paid in the west.
+As we explain in what follows, francophones typically had less education than anglophones.
+Although we often think of formal education as largely irrelevant for people on the frontier, those without basic literacy probably had poorer information about swiftly changing job opportunities.
+As we show below, white-collar, presumably fairly well-educated, workers were well paid in the west.

 Unilingual francophones would have been unable to hold a wide range of jobs in the west.
 A modest command of English was quite adequate for a hotel-keeper in Rivière du Loup, but not Regina.
 A railway worker in Montreal had a francophone, or at least bilingual, foreman.
 This was unlikely in Winnipeg.
-As we show below, the penalty for being a unilingual francophone was higher in the west than in Quebec, and it may have been higher than for a cotton mill worker in New England.
-By the 1880s, it was possible to get by without speaking English in towns like Woonsocket (Rhode Island) or Fall River (Massachusetts).
+As we will show, the penalty for being a unilingual francophone was higher in the west than in Quebec, and it may have been higher than for a cotton mill worker in New England.
+By the 1880s it was possible to get by without speaking English in towns such as Woonsocket (Rhode Island) or Fall River (Massachusetts).
 For virtually all jobs outside farming, workers in the west needed to interact regularly with non-French speakers, as roughly two-thirds of the adult population of the west were English mother-tongue.
 Only with the development of a set of mainly French-speaking communities would it have been possible for unilingual migrants to thrive in the west.

-19 Borjas, "Self-Selection."
+19 Borias, "Self-Selection,"

 Lack of English-language skills should have been at least as much of a barrier for European immigrants as for French Canadians.
-There were no substantial areas in late nineteenth century Canada where a European immigrant speaking neither English nor French could prosper in an occupation where interactions with a broad range of people were needed.
-In the U.S., by contrast, there were many communities with high concentrations of immigrants of one language group.
+There were no substantial areas in late-nineteenth-century Canada where a European immigrant speaking neither English nor French could prosper in an occupation where interactions with a broad range of people were needed.
+In the United States, by contrast, there were many communities with high concentrations of immigrants of one language group.